-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCIENCE AND ENGINEERING PRA SCIENCE AND ENGINEERING PRACTICES (SEP) - ENGAGE IN ARGUMENT FROM EVIDENCE Standard SCI.SEP7: Students engaged to make sense of phenomena and s ge in argument from evidence, in conjunction with usin solve problems. g crosscutting concepts and disciplinary core ideas, SEP7: Arguing from Evidence SCI.SEP7.K-2 Students compare ideas and representations about the natural and designed world.
-This includes the following: Identify arguments that are supported by evidence.
-Distinguish between explanations that account for all gathered evidence and those that do not.
-Analyze why some evidence is relevant to a scientific question and some is not.
-Distinguish between opinions and evidence in one's own explanations.
-Listen actively to arguments to indicate agreement or disagreement based on evidence, or to retell the main points of the argument.
-Construct an argument with evidence to support a claim.
-Make a claim about the effectiveness of an object, tool, or solution that is supported by relevant evidence.
-Song: The Scientific Method Science Investigation Experiments Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright Inventions Science Books (See titles at end of document.)
+WATERFORD DIGITAL RESOURCES

+WATERFORD TEACHER RESOURCES

+SCIENCE AND ENGINEERING PRACTICES (SEP) - ENGAGE IN ARGUMENT FROM EVIDENCE

+Standard SCI.SEP7: Students engage in argument from evidence, in conjunction with using crosscutting concepts and disciplinary core ideas, to make sense of phenomena and solve problems.

+SEP7: Arguing from Evidence

+SCI.SEP7.K-2 Students compare ideas and representations about the natural and designed world.
+This includes the following:

+- Identify arguments that are supported by evidence. - Distinguish between explanations that account for all gathered evidence and those that do not. - Analyze why some evidence is relevant to a scientific question and some is not. - Distinguish between opinions and evidence in one's own explanations. - Listen actively to arguments to indicate agreement or disagreement based on evidence, or to retell the main points of the argument. - Construct an argument with evidence to support a claim. - Make a claim about the effectiveness of an object, tool, or solution that is supported by relevant evidence.

+- Song: The Scientific Method

+- Science Investigation

+- Experiments

+- Books: Inventions All Around; I Want to Be a Scientist Like Wilbur and Orville Wright

+- Inventions

+- Science Books (See titles at end of document.)

 More to Explore Experiment: Simple Machines

-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCIENCE AND ENGINEERING PRAC CTICES (SEP) - OBTAIN, EVALUATE, AND COMMUNI Standard SCI.SEP8: Students obtain core ideas, to make sense of pheno tion with using crosscutting concepts and disciplinary SEP8: Obtaining, Evaluating, and C ommunicating Information SCI.SEP8.K-2 Students use observations and texts to communicate new information.
+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES SCIENCE AND ENGINEERING PRAG SCIENCE AND ENGINEERING PRACTICES (SEP) - OBTAIN, EVALUATE, AND COMMUNICATE INFORMATION Standard SCI.SEP8: Students obtains core ideas, to make sense of phenomena. tion with using crosscutting concepts and disciplinary SEP8: Obtaining, Evaluating, and C SCI.SEP8.K-2 Students use observations and texts to communicate new information.
 This includes the following: Read developmentally appropriate texts or use media to obtain scientific and technical information.
 Use the information to determine patterns in or evidence about the natural and designed worlds.
 Describe how specific images (e.g., a diagram showing how a machine works) support a scientific or engineering idea.
 Obtain information using various texts, text features (e.g., headings, tables of contents, glossaries, electronic menus, icons), and other media that will be useful in answering scientific questions or supporting scientific claims.
 Communicate information or design ideas and solutions with others in oral or written forms.
-Use models, drawings, writing, or numbers that provide detail about scientific Build Knowledge Science Books (See titles at end of document.)
+Use models, drawings, writing, or numbers that provide detail about scientific ideas, practices, or design ideas.
+Build Knowledge Science Books (See titles at end of document.)

-WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES DISCIPLINARY CORE IDEAS (DCI) - LIFE SCIENCE 1 (LS1) - STRUCTURES AND PROCE SSES ence and engineering practices, crosscutting concepts nisms) to make sense of phenomena and solve probler SCI.LS1.A: Structure and Function SCI.LSI.A.1 All organisms have external parts that they use to perform daily functions.
+WISCONSIN STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES DISCIPLINARY CORE IDEAS (DCI) - LIFE SCIENCE 1 (LS1) - STRUCTURES AND PROCE SSES ence and engineering practices, crosscutting concepts nisms) to make sense of phenomena and solve proble SCI.LS1.A: Structure and Function SCI.LS1.A.1 All organisms have external parts that they use to perform daily functions.
 Books: Animal Bodies Functions of Plant Parts Animal Bodies Insects Mammals Fish Amphibians Reptiles SCI.LS1.B: Growth and Developmen t of Organisms SCI.LS1.B.1 Parents and offspring often engage in behaviors that help the offspring survive.
-Song: Animal BodiesAnimal BehaviorAnimal Bodies SCI.LS1.C: Organization for Matter a and Energy Flow in Organisms SCI.LSI.C.K Animals obtain food they need from plants or other animals.
+Song: Animal BodiesAnimal BehaviorAnimal Bodies SCI.LS1.C: Organization for Matter a and Energy Flow in Organisms SCI.LS1.C.K Animals obtain food they need from plants or other animals.
 Plants need water and light.
-Song: Plants are Growing Book: Everybody Needs to Eat What Animals Eat Food Chains Prairies Food Chain Wetlands Food Chain Polar Lands Food Chain Plants Need Water Healthy Plants Needs Plants and Animals Need Air • Learning Together: Green and Growing SCI.LS1.D: Information Processing SCI.LS1.D.1 Animals sense and communicate information and respond to inputs with behaviors that help them grow and survive.
+Song: Plants are Growing Book: Everybody Needs to Eat What Animals Eat Food Chains Prairies Food Chain Wetlands Food Chain Polar Lands Food Chain Plants Need Water Healthy Plants Needs Plants and Animals Need Air Learning Together: Green and Growing SCI.LS1.D: Information Processing SCI.LS1.D.1 Animals sense and communicate information and respond to inputs with behaviors that help them grow and survive.
 Animal Behavior